Biography

 McLuhan was educated at the University of Manitoba and the University of Cambridge, where he received his PhD in English literature.
 He began his career as a professor at the University of Toronto, where he taught English literature and developed his ideas on the relationship between media and human perception.

-McLuhan’s most influential work was the book “Understanding Media: The Extensions of Man” (1964).
-In this book, he argued that different forms of media, from the printing press to television, fundamentally change the way people think, feel and interact with one another.
-He coined the famous phrase “the medium is the message”.
-By using this phrase he refers to the fact that the medium itself, rather than the content it carries, has a greater impact on the human psyche.
+McLuhan’s most influential work was the book Understanding Media: The Extensions of Man (1964).
+In this book, he argued that different forms of media —from the printing press to television— fundamentally transform the ways in which people think, feel and interact with one another.
+He coined the now-famous phrase “the medium is the message”, later playfully adapted as “the medium is the massage”.
+With this formulation, he emphasized that the medium itself, rather than the content it conveys, exerts a more profound influence on the human psyche.

 McLuhan’s ideas continue to be relevant in the age of digital media and social networks.
-His insights into the transformative power of communication technologies and their effects on human perception and behavior have influenced generations of scholars and thinkers.
+His insights into the transformative power of communication technologies and their effects on human perception have influenced generations of scholars and thinkers.